voidedystopia/voidedystopia/README.md

 - 👋 haii, i’m @voidedystopia
-- 👀 i’m interested in fashion, music and art!
+- 👀 i’m interested in ai, fashion and music
-- 🌱 i’m currently learning css :)
+- 🌱 i’m currently learning react
-- 💞️ i’m looking to collaborate on fun projects!
+- 💞️ i’m looking to collaborate on fun projects
 - 📫 how to reach me ... email: s8578357@gmail.com
 - 😄 pronouns: she/her
-- ⚡ fun fact: my hobbies include photography and dj'ing
+- ⚡ fun fact: my hobbies include photography and modeling

 <!---
 voidedystopia/voidedystopia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.